appsody/website/content/docs/stacks/stack-structure.md

    would map the current directory (where the init was performed), into `/project/userapp` in the container file system.

-2. Dependency directory mount
+2. Dependency directory volume
-This creates a directory (accessible in both the user file systems and the of the container), in which the cumulative set of dependencies can be stored.
+This creates a volume used to cache, for efficiency, the combined dependencies of the stack components and the user application between sequential runs of the application in rapid local development mode.
+It is not mounted into the user directory, since access to this is not required outside of the Docker environment.
 This is simply specified via the Docker variable `APPSODY_DEPS`.
 For example:

    ```bash
    ENV APPSODY_DEPS=/project/deps
    ```

-   would cause the creation of a directory called `deps` to be created in current dir, and mounted into the container file systems at `/project/deps`.
+   would cause the creation of a volume to b created and mounted into the container file systems at `/project/deps`.

 3. Appsody controller mount
 The appsody CLI will create this automatically, first checking you have the latest appsody-controller downloaded into the user file system (by default at `~/.appsody/appsody-controller`), and then mounting this into `/appsody/appsody-controller` in the container file system.
 The reason this approach is taken is so that stack images do not need to be updated simply to ensure the latest version of the appsody-controller will be used.